klarstrup/bornhack-metrics/README.md

 # For running

-Make sure to have Node 8.2+ and yarn 0.24+ installed and the relevant mongodb server running.
+Make sure to have Node 8.2+ and yarn 0.24+ installed and the relevant mongodb server as indicated in .env is running.

-## To install
+## To install dependencies
 ```shell
 $ yarn
 ```